-The many lave the countries and many are anone were from Indiana.
+The many lawy of our first eight guests, none were from Indiana.
 One couple, a professor and his wife, was from Finland."
-The idea of establishing a Bloomington the and breakfast was first planted in the minds of Frank and Beverly several years minds of Frank and Beverly several years of during a two-week vacation in Fealand.
-"We stayed in bed and breakfast town houses and farm houses and it seemed so nice," says Beverly.
-"It was a more friendly afmosphere than a hotel's, and we got to know the people better."
+The idea of establishing a Bloomington bed and breakfast was first planted in the minds of Frank and Beverly several years minds of Frank and Beverly several years of during a two-week vacation in reland.
+"We stayed in bed and breakfast townhouses and farm houses and it seemed so nice," says Beverly.
+"It was a more friendly afmosthere than a hotel's, and we got to know the people better."
 "We didn't even know what a bed and breakfast was." says Frank.
-"But during our two weeks there, we had no bad experiences at all It was like paradise."
+"But during our two weeks there, we had no bad experiences at all.
+It was like paradise."
 "Many have children at IU, and many are experiences at all.
 It was like paradise."